Endurance Sports Psychology Guide - Fast Talk Labs

 30:03

-think it I think it depends on the point in the, in the climb or the the race.
+think it I think it depends on the point in the, in the climb or the race.
 You know, I think a lot of the time, it was one way to go, if you totally go full gas, it’s, you know, the, it might be marginal whether you’re totally fatigued the next day.
 But yeah, I think you see that a lot in Grand tours, it’s, it’s totally a cumulative effect.
-And, you know, for me, if it was a mountain mountain top finish in a, you know, a time trial, the next day, part of me would say, Oh, I need to, I need to take time on on this climb.
+And, you know, for me, if it was a mountain top finish in a, you know, a time trial, the next day, part of me would say, Oh, I need to, I need to take time on this climb.
 But then also a part of me would say, No, I can’t totally blow myself up, because I have to perform the next day.
 So yeah, I think I think at the end of the day, though, you just want to win.
-So that’s, that’s the, you know, the the overpowering force.
+So that’s, that’s the, you know, the overpowering force.
 So I had, and I you see that all the time, it’s, you know, they’re still very much that that competitive feeling.
 And some, I don’t think anybody would say, No, they, they would sacrifice the wind for, for that maybe one or 2% advantage the next day, you know, unless they’re truly, truly focused on the big picture of a grand tour, which you also see,

 Trevor Connor 31:18